MapleWorld/CSC488/A3/README.md

 # Compiler Design
 ### Main.java
+* Parse the file content
-* Execute the semantic class, by calling Semantic.Analyze() method
+* Execute the semantic class

 ### Abstract Syntax Tree
   * Needs to be complete first